Large Stepsizes Accelerate Gradient Descent for Regularized Logistic Regression: Introduction

 \subsection{Related work}

-\paragraph{Edge of stability.} In practice, GD often induces an oscillation yet still converges in the long run \citep[see][and references therein]{wu2018sgd,cohen2021gradient}.
-This is referred to by \citet{cohen2021gradient} as the \emph{edge of stability} (EoS).
-Since gradient flow would never increase the objective, EoS is essentially a consequence of large stepsizes. \citet{cohen2021gradient} further pointed out that GD apparently needs to operate in the EoS regime to obtain reasonable optimization and generalization performance in practical deep learning settings.
+\paragraph{Edge of stability.} In practice, GD often induces an oscillation yet still converges in the long run \citep[see][and references therein]{wu2018sgd,cohen2020gradient}.
+This is referred to by \citet{cohen2020gradient} as the \emph{edge of stability} (EoS).
+Since gradient flow would never increase the objective, EoS is essentially a consequence of large stepsizes. \citet{cohen2020gradient} further pointed out that GD apparently needs to operate in the EoS regime to obtain reasonable optimization and generalization performance in practical deep learning settings.
 Besides the empirical results, the theoretical mechanism of EoS has been investigated in several papers \citep[see, e.g.,][and references therein]{damian2022self,zhu2022understanding,arora2022understanding}.
+In particular, \citet{cohen2025understanding} proposed a modified ODE called \emph{centrol flow} to approximate the time-averaged GD trajectory in the EoS regime.
 Instead of focusing on explaining EoS itself, we study the optimization benefits of GD operating in the EoS regime.

 Another line of research has focused on the statistical benefits of large stepsizes for neural networks \citep[see, e.g.,][]{mulayoff2021implicit,qiao2024stable,wu2025taking}, exploiting the observation that GD with a larger stepsize is constrained to converge to flatter minima \citep{wu2018sgd}.
 However, those works assumed the convergence of GD with large stepsizes, which itself is a challenging question.
 In this regard, our work makes partial progress by showing the global convergence of GD with large stepsizes for $\ell_2$-regularized logistic regression.